PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 <div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">Co-liquidity Provision: To enhance alignment, DAO2 will match the received $DAO1 tokens with an equal value in (x) tokens from its treasury and add it to the %50 DAO1/ %50 DAO2 tokens in Balancer.
 DAO1 will match the received $DAO2 with an amount of (y) - equal to 25% of the amount received - and add it to the %80 DAO2/ %20 (y) pool in Balancer.</div>

-Is there any rules for selling other DAO’s swapped tokens?
+Are there any rules for selling other DAO’s swapped tokens?

 *Example*
 <div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">To ensure long-term alignment, DAO1 will hold no less than 50% of the tokens received through 2023 and act as a meta-delegate in the DAO2 ecosystem.
 And DAO2 will hold no less than 50% of the tokens received through 2023 and act as a meta-delegate in the DAO1 ecosystem.</div>